When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How Much Should My Baby Have?

-From 9 to 12 months, you can give about 2 ounces to 4 ounces per day.
-Offer them their solid meal to help with hydration and digestion.
+• 9 to 12 Months: You can offer 2 to 4 ounces per day in a cup.
+Serve this during meals to help with digestion.

 You can give your baby fruit juice after six months, but it contains a lot of sugar and doesn’t offer any nutritional value.
 It’s okay as a once-in-a-while refreshment, but it shouldn’t substitute for formula or breast milk.
 In clinical practice, I discourage giving juice, stating that it can be a treat but it is not a dietary requirement.
 More nutrition is obtained from eating the fruit itself.
 Some of the parents who visit my practice say that they dilute juice with water in a variety of water-to-juice ratios.
 This still gives more sugar than is necessary and can be detrimental to newly erupted teeth.